PierreSenellart/provsql/doc/TODO/probability-evaluation.md

 ## 4. Method-catalog follow-ups

-- **Creator-marked deterministic ORs for HAVING enumerations: done.**
-  The possible-worlds DNF that `provsql_having` builds (at Boolean-circuit construction time, not in the store) is a d-DNNF by construction when the contributors are independent base literals: complete world terms partition the worlds, and an AND over distinct literals is decomposable.
-The `BoolExpr` semiring now overrides the new `Semiring` certification hooks (`certifying` / `independent_literal` / `certified_world_term` / `certified_exclusive_plus`) to build the enumeration as certified gates -- the missing-side `monus(one, plus(...))` De Morgan-expanded into per-literal NOTs so the whole enumeration is one certified island and the contributor sharing across world terms is licensed.
-  Certification requires the *complete* enumeration, so the certifying path asks `enumerate_valid_worlds` for it (no upset shortcut, no monotone MIN/MAX skips), capped at 16 contributors; the residual monotone cases over independent contributors were already closed-form (Poisson-binomial / min-max / weighted-sum DP) before reaching the enumeration, so nothing is lost.
-Net new exact-linear coverage:
-  `AVG op const`, arithmetic over several aggregates (`sum(a) > 3*count(*)`), `choose() = 'text'` -- pinned by
-  `test/sql/having_certified.sql` against possible-worlds.
-Correlated contributors (join products sharing a base tuple) are not certified;
-  `independent` keeps refusing them and the samplers / exhaustive methods remain their route.
-Still open from the original note: the cheap *verified* certificate for ORs whose children are `mulinput` literals of one key variable (unions of `repair_key` alternatives), checkable in one pass at evaluation time.
 - **Lazy Boolean build.** RV / HAVING circuits with no Boolean view fall to a small top-level estimator outside the catalog (the surviving-aggregate sampler routing of item 2 is a partial step).
 A true lazy Boolean build would fold even